UKCloud/documentation/articles/managed-services/man-how-add-remove-device.md

 > [!IMPORTANT]
 > You must subscribe to Managed Monitoring as a Service to be able to also subscribe to any of the other service options.

 To make changes, you'll need to fill in the appropriate details in the Managed IT Operations - Add or Remove Device spreadsheet (UKC-FRM-303) spreadsheet, which enables us to automate your requested changes.
 This is the same spreadsheet as the one you used to originally set up your service.
-The Service Request template will include a link to download the spreadsheet.
+The Service Request template includes a link to download the spreadsheet.
 When filling out the spreadsheet, ensure that you follow the instructions provided.

 If you want to download the spreadsheet ahead of raising the request, click [here](https://cas.frn00006.ukcloud.com/Docs/UKCloud_Man_IT_Ops/UKC-FRM-303%20-%20Managed%20IT%20Operations%20-%20Add%20or%20Remove%20Devices.xlsx?AWSAccessKeyId=438-1048-5-aefff7-1&Expires=1642866877&Signature=imOIy0kAEXOxkvf8NZ5lJLUc4a0%3D).

+> [!NOTE]
+> If you're not sure how to complete the spreadsheet or need help with any of the details, contact UKCloud Support.

 ## Adding a device to a Managed IT Operations service